F45 Training: Offshore expansion

-In 2015, the duo sold their first offshore franchise in New Zealand.
+In 2015, F45 sold their first offshore franchise in New Zealand.
 This marked a two-year milestone of 250 franchises in the Oceania region.
-In 2015, Gilchrist and Deutsche sold their first F45 studio in the United States, sparking a rapid US expansion.
-That same year, F45 launched in India with the help of Australian cricketer Brett Lee and Indian cricket legend VVS Laxman.
-The first store opened in Hyderabad — the capital and largest city of the Indian state of Telangana.
-This triggered an expansion with many more studios opening in major Indian cities, such as Bangalore, Chennai, Raipur and Gurgaon.
+In 2015, F45 sold their first studio in the United States, sparking a rapid US expansion.
+That same year, F45 launched in India with the help of Australian cricketer Brett Lee and Indian cricketer VVS Laxman, and the first store opened in Hyderabad, with more studios opening in major Indian cities, such as Bangalore, Chennai, Raipur and Gurgaon.
+Luke Istomin left in 2016 to set up his own fitness franchise, Reunion Training.

 In 2017, Gilchrist and Deutsch entered the United Kingdom with 50 franchises sold—35 of which opened in London, and 15 across Brighton, Bournemouth, Birmingham, and Manchester.

 Between 2017 and 2018, F45 launched the beginning of its European growth strategy, opening studios in Finland, Switzerland, Czech Republic, and Germany.
 F45 simultaneously increased its US presence through its Collegiate Program, which entailed a partnership between F45 and U.S. colleges to permeate the young influential group of individuals.

 In the first half of 2019, the fitness franchise secured a deal to open studios in Afghanistan and Iraq, as well as in Kenya and Mauritius in Africa, taking their presence to over 40 countries.
 In 2019, Mark Wahlberg Investment Group and FOD Capital announced that they were buying a minority stake in the F45 business, the deal valued the company at US$450 million (AU$672 million).
+In 2020, Rob Deutsch left the company.

-In 2021, F45 launched FS8, offshoot gyms offering Pilates-yoga hybrid circuit-based training sessions.
+In 2021, F45 launched FS8, offshoot gyms offering Pilates-yoga hybrid, circuit-based training sessions.
 In 2022, it acquired Vive Active, a Pilates studio, which then became Vaura Pilates.

 F45 Training went public in July 2021 with the company valued at US$1.4 billion (AU$2.1 billion).
 F45, however, since experienced a number of problems, with gym closures, falling stock prices, employees layoffs as part of its restructuring, and threats of lawsuits from investors.
 It later revealed that it lost $193.5M in 2021 and $178.8M in 2022, making a total of $372M loss over the two years.
 Gilchrist stood down as CEO in July 2022, and later replaced by Tom Dowd as CEO, while Mark Wahlberg was named as chief brand officer.

 On August 15, 2023, F45 Training Holdings announced it had delisted from the NYSE after its share price fell by 75% and warnings were issued over its noncompliance on listing standards.
 In 2024, David Beckham sued F45 for breach of contract, alleging he was not paid for his role as a global brand ambassador.
 The case settled out of court.